NVIDIA/spark-rapids-jni/src/main/cpp/faultinj/README.md

-This tool allows creating test scenarios and triggering CUDA errors at will with some degree of configurability to determine whether an individual CUDA process or the higher-level framework such as Apache Spark remain usable when it should or gracefully exits with an actionable error message when the errors are irrecoverable.
+This tool allows creating test scenarios and triggering CUDA errors at will with some degree of configurability to determine whether an individual CUDA process or the higher-level framework such as Apache Spark remains usable when it should, or gracefully exits with an actionable error message when the errors are irrecoverable.

 ## Deployment